Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 ## Key concepts

 A chat conversation is represented by a chat thread.
-Each user in the chat thread is called a thread member.
-Thread members can chat with one another privately in a 1:1 chat or huddle up in a 1:N group chat.
+Each user in the chat thread is called a participant.
+Participants can chat with one another privately in a 1:1 chat or huddle up in a 1:N group chat.

 Once you initialized a `ChatClient` and a `ChatThreadClient` class, you can do the following chat operations: